jodoll/avbus_protocol/README.md

 ### Protocol
 - [x] Record and protocol all signals
 - [ ] Narrow down timings for INIT, 0, 1 and HOLD
-- [ ] What's threshold where HOLD makes a device repeat the command
+- [ ] What's the threshold where HOLD makes a device repeat the command

 ### Circuit
 - [ ] Check if the DS3231 signal is required